azuredevcollege/aidevcollege/day1/AzureMachineLearningService/README.md

 :zap: Let's go to **[challenge 2](challenges/challenge_02.md)**!

-In this challenge, you'll be training a more advanced machine learning model on Azure (in fact, you'll be training a [Deep Convolution Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network)).
-We'll be using the same data set, but this time, we'll use Azure Machine Learning Compute for speeding up and scaling our training.
+In this challenge, you'll be deploying the model from challenge 1 as an Azure Container Instance, make the model available as a REST API and query it.

 Guidance:

-- Use `Keras` with a TensorFlow backend to train a Convolution Neural Network on Azure Machine Learning Compute
-- Target accuracy of our model on the test data set: `>99%`
+- Take the model from challenge 2 and containerize it (Azure ML will do most of that for us)
+- Deploy it on ACI as a RESTful API

 ## Challenge 3 - Model deployment on Azure

 :zap: Let's go to **[challenge 3](challenges/challenge_03.md)**!

-In this third challenge, you'll be taking the model you've trained in the second challenge and deploy it to Azure Container Instances (ACI).
-This is perfect for test/dev scenarios and giving our model a quick test drive (we'll get to production deployments in a later challenge).
+In this third challenge, you will use Github Actions together with the Azure Machine Learning service to create and run a workflow that automatically prepares data, trains and tests a model on it and runs a scoring script against it.

 Guidance:

-- Take the model from challenge 2 and containerize it (Azure ML will do most of that for us)
-- Deploy it on ACI as a RESTful API
+- Create a Service Principal
+- Update setup.sh
+- Run the Github Actions workflow
+-
 ## Challenge 4 - Automated Machine Learning

 :zap: Let's go to **[challenge 4](challenges/challenge_04.md)**!